-- 1 Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Students who leave school premises for less than 10 minutes must sign the sign-out sheet. - c.
+- O Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
+Students who leave school premises or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out - b.
+Students who leave school premises must clock out on the time clock and sign the sign-out sheet - c.
 Day students must clock out on the time clock for lunch for 30 minutes every day.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 10 Students may not clock in or out for another student.
+Students will not receive credit for the hour if they fail to clock in/out for lunch. - 6 Students may not clock in or out for another student. - Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.